DanielFabian/GetData_PeerAssignment/README.md

 - unzip the file in the root of the repository.
 This will create a folder named `UCI HAR Dataset`.

 after those preparatory steps, the `run_analysis.R` file should run without issues.

+The data is loaded into a data frame named `wearableComputing`.

+## Submission summary data

+The `prepare_summary.R` script generates the table for the submission and creates a text file `submission.txt` in the repository root.
+It can only be run, after the `run_analysis.R` has completed.